Many Disney shareholders push back against executive pay

 (Reuters) - A large minority of Walt Disney Co (DIS.N) shareholders who cast votes at the company’s annual meeting on Wednesday opposed the company’s executive pay plan, Disney said.

 Disney said 46% of votes were cast against the plan and 53% in favor of the plan, with 1% abstaining.
-The vote is advisory and is non-binding.
+The vote is advisory and non-binding.

 About 82% of total shares outstanding were represented by the vote, the company said.

+Disney has previously faced criticism over former Chief Executive Bob Iger’s pay, which was $65.6 million in the company’s 2018 fiscal year, up 80% from the previous year.
+At its 2017 annual meeting, Disney suffered a rare rebuke when a majority of shareholders opposed its executive pay in a non-binding vote.

-Disney announced former CEO Bob Iger stepped down on Feb.
+Disney announced Iger stepped down on Feb.
 25 but remains at the company as executive chairman.
 He will focus on content creation until he retires at the end of 2021.

 At the meeting in Raleigh, North Carolina, shareholders did not vote on new CEO Bob Chapek’s compensation - only on a pay plan for other executives in fiscal year 2019, which ended Sept.
 28. That plan set Iger’s 2019 compensation at $47.5 million, according to a Jan.
 17, 2020 filing.

 Glass Lewis advised shareholders to oppose the 2019 executive pay plan in a non-binding vote, as did other proxy advisers Institutional Shareholder Services and Egan-Jones.
-“Specifically, the CEO’s base salary is more than double that of company peers at $3 million,” ISS wrote in its own report.

-Disney has previously faced criticism over Iger’s pay, which was $65.6 million in the company’s 2018 fiscal year, up 80% from the previous year.
-At its 2017 annual meeting, Disney suffered a rare rebuke when a majority of shareholders opposed its executive pay in a non-binding vote.

-In the current proxy statement, the company acknowledged the pushback, stating that during the fiscal year 2019, members of management and the board spoke with 11 of the company’s top 20 shareholders and contacted approximately 74% of its largest 50 investors, “seeking input on compensation and governance matters.”
+In Disney’s current proxy statement, the company acknowledged the pushback on executive pay, stating that during the fiscal year 2019, members of management and the board spoke with 11 of the company’s top 20 shareholders and contacted approximately 74% of its largest 50 investors, “seeking input on compensation and governance matters.”
 Based on that feedback, Iger agreed to reduce his compensation on three different occasions.

 In his new role as chairman, Iger’s employment agreement will continue unchanged.
 So until he retires at the end of 2021, Disney will be paying for both Iger and Chapek, whose compensation is set at a minimum of $25 million annually.